 GAS CHAMBER, EXECUTION ROOM AND CREMATORIA (Krematorien und Tötungseinrichtungen)

-These infamous premises were located within the underground floor of the Infirmary and Camp prison.
+These infamous premises were located on the underground floor of the Infirmary and Camp prison.
 Three furnaces had been operated in crematoria until the last months of the war.
 The first one was put in use back in 1940 to operate bodied of the dead inmates.
 In a period before, that bodies had been sent to the crematories of Linz and Stair.
 The second one was taken into operation in 1942 and the last furnace only in 1945, shortly before the liberation of the Mauthausen.
-Three of the sub camps, including Gusen also were equipped with the crematoria.
-The furnaces of the Mauthausen did not just eliminate the bodies, but also succeeded in hiding the evidence of violence.
+Three of the sub-camps, including Gusen also were equipped with the crematoria.
+The furnaces of the Mauthausen did not just eliminate the bodies but also succeeded in hiding the evidence of violence.
 All dirty work was performed by a small group of inmates called sonderkommando, who were forced to live here in the basement, separated from the other prisoners.

 EXECUTION ROOM had been in operation starting from 1941 to perform individual murders.
 SS guards used to force a prisoner to come close to a particular part of the wall with a tiny hole and another guard shot the poor inmate in the head.
 The SS had also installed a sort of scaffold to execute prisoners of the Mauthausen.

 The GAS CHAMBER of the Mauthausen concentration camp was put in operation in March 1942 and at least 3455 inmates were gassed to death by means of infamous Zyklon B. After the War, neither commandant Ziereis nor SS guards denied the existence of the gas chamber and its main purpose.
 One step before the entrance give a perspective of another premise where doomed prisoners had to take off their cloth before the execution.
 They were also inspected to find some jewels and in particular golden dental crowns.